stephen/graphql-document-collector/README.md

 ## Usage

-`collect-gql` has a straightforward CLI interface to precompile all of your GraphQL documents in one definition file:
+`graphql-document-collector` has a straightforward CLI interface to precompile all of your GraphQL documents in one definition file:

 ```
-collect-gql '$glob' > $dest
+graphql-document-collector '$glob' > $dest
 ```

 ## Example